LennoxAlvarino/LennoxAlvarino/README.md

 -->

 ## About Me
-- What I Do: I specialize in dissecting massive, high-risk system behaviors and translating them into structured, efficient verification layers.
-I am actively scaling my expertise from enterprise-level manual QA into full-stack test automation.
+What I Do: I am a Software QA Tester transitioning my foundation in manual enterprise testing into the world of test automation.
+I thrive on breaking down complex software logic and ensuring applications work exactly how users expect them to.
-- Testing Philosophy: Automation is only as good as the testing logic behind it.
-My background handling dense business rules and user workflows ensures that my automation scripts test what actually matters to the business.
+My Approach: To me, great automation isn't just about memorizing syntax—it’s about having the analytical mindset to know what to test.
+Having manually mapped out a single real estate reservation script with over 1,300 business rules during my internship , I build test cases focused on real-world business logic and system reliability.
-- Background: BS in Information Technology graduate from Saint Louis University, with practical experience engineering full-stack modules and evaluating enterprise-grade real estate systems.
+Background: I’m an Information Technology graduate from Saint Louis University (Dean's Lister).
+Beyond QA testing, I have hands-on experience building front-end and back-end modules using Laravel and MySQL , giving me the unique advantage of understanding both the developer's code and the tester's lens.

 ## Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)